mbabynames search ✿

-Sorcha is a two-syllable name of English origin, meaning "noble and strong".
+from the Irish, meaning "bright and radiant".
+Sorcha is a two-syllable name of Irish origin, meaning "bright and radiant".
 It ends with an open A sound, which shapes how middle names connect to it phonetically.

 20